DIYtechie/bluetooth-bridge-bang-olufsen-remotes/README.md

 If you reset the remote or it stops sending events:
 1. Ensure the ESP32 is running and scanning/connecting.
-2. Put the remote into pairing mode (varies by model/firmware).
+2. Put the remote into pairing mode (varies by model/firmware) (on BeoSound Essense remote hold down the up (empty circle) button until you see the green light above the circle).
 3. Watch ESPHome logs to confirm:
    - BLE connection opens
    - Notifications are enabled (CCC write)

 > If pairing mode steps differ across versions, open an issue with your remote revision and what worked.

 ## Troubleshooting